trojanspike/prggmr/docs/api/interval.md

     }, new \prggmr\signal\Interval(1000));

-The interval handle is a standard prggmr ```handle``` assigned to a ```\prggmr\signal\Interval``` signal, which is a complex signal read more about the <a href="../signals/interval.html">interval signal</a>.
+The interval handle is a standard prggmr ```handle``` assigned to a ```\prggmr\signal\Interval``` signal, which is a complex signal read more about the [interval signal](../signals/interval.html).

 ## Parameters